kishore-singh-1709/CORTEX_MERN/README.md

-## React 17 Frontent with NodeJs as Backend
+## ReactJs -Frontend / NodeJs - Backend / MongoDB - DataBase

-Application to demonstrate various parts of a service oriented RESTful application.
+An Application to demonstrate various parts of a service oriented RESTful application with security.

 #### Heroku Hosted